justeat/JustEat.RecruitmentTest/Test.Data.Engineer.md

 The technical test consists of two tasks:

 * Write an app that can generate core business events in batches; then write those events to a JSON delimited file at specified intervals.
-* Stream the JSON delimited files that you generated in step one into program which will output a running count of each event type to the terminal every five seconds.
+* Stream the JSON delimited files that you generated in step one into program which will output a running total of each event type to the terminal every five seconds.

 1. Write an app that can generate core business events: